confcodesubmit/ICSA2021_Submission90/README.md

 The scripts for replicating the results can be found inside the folder *Plot_Generation*

-1. The mysql file containing the results of the experiment can be found inside *Plot_Generation/mysql_csv*.
+1. The mysql file containing the results of the experiment (*user_goals_rt_experiment.csv*) can be found inside *Plot_Generation/.
 Import this csv file into a mysql table, *user_goal_response_time"*.
 This table has the following schema

 ![MySQL Schema](mysql_schema.png)